 - Educational Outreach: All youth and adult public programs are currently suspended to align with closures from Metro Nashville Public Schools and are being evaluated for how they can be reformatted for digital delivery.

-- Grand Opening: Our team continues to work towards the goal of a Labor Day weekend grand opening.
-To get an idea of what the museum will offer in September, we encourage you to take a look at what we have planned for our galleries, and consider becoming a member to show your support of our mission.
+- Grand Opening: Our Labor Day weekend grand opening was postponed to fall 2020.
+To get an idea of what the museum will offer when it opens, we encourage you to take a look at what we have planned for our galleries and consider becoming a member to show your support of our mission.

 We are in challenging times but NMAAM is moving forward fully focused on the obstacles in front of us, while also preparing for the brighter days to come.
 We look forward to continuing the journey of making our museum a reality and creating a space where we can celebrate together.